Skin Cancer Clinic

 Melanoma And Skin Cancer Clinic

 Professor Cliff Rosendahl, whose PhD thesis was on early skin cancer diagnosis, is a general practitioner now practising exclusively in skin cancer surveillance and treatment.
-Professor Rosendahl combines his research into early diagnosis of skin cancer with FotoFinderTM technology to facilitate diagnosis and management of these conditions at an early stage.
-Dr Charles Elliott and Dr Mohsen Hassani are both general practitioners with a Master of Medicine (Skin Cancer) degree.
+Professor Rosendahl combines his research into early diagnosis of skin cancer with Fotofinder technology to facilitate diagnosis and management of these conditions at an early stage.
+Dr Charles Elliott, Dr Daniel Bower and Dr Hercules Duvel are general practitioners with a Master of Medicine (Skin Cancer) degree.
+Dr David Jo is currently undertaking a Master of Medicine degree.

-Also practising in skin cancer management are Dr Rachael Pillay and Dr Clinton Nash, both general practitioners with formal experience in plastic surgical procedures.
-Dr Rebecca Hopkins and Dr Daniel Bower both practice skin cancer management as well as General Practice.
+Also practising in skin cancer management is Dr Clinton Nash, a general practitioner with formal experience in plastic surgical procedures.
+Dr Rebecca Hopkins practice’s in skin cancer management as well as General Practice.

 We offer Total Body Photography (TBP) to all patient who choose to have regular skin checks, as it provides a valuable set of baseline images.
 We recommend TBP for all high-risk patients (previous melanoma or multiple skin cancers, multiple moles, or a strong family history of melanoma.